Ultimate natural fertilizer

 Quite often a compost heap is included in the design of a garden or starts as a pile of waste in a corner and just becomes an eyesore.
 With local authorities now having to recycle garden waste it is probably more suitable to let them do the work and buy the resulting material when required.
 Some use all of the compost in public parks and gardens, but excess material can be purchased.
 Others contract out the process and these companies sell it in bags or in lorryloads.
 This is not the greenest of policies, as carting such material and processing it uses fossil fuels, so if you are concerned about your Carbon Footprint making compost at home is the best option.

 Larger scale compost heaps of the type for commercial production are known as windrows.
 Here the material is ground up and mixed to the correct proportions then laid out in rows which are turned by machinery which work along the heap.
 This can be a bucket type loader or there are special machines which straddle the row lifting and turning the material as they move slowly along.

 In a large garden there can be enough green waste to have a small windrow-type setup as seen below.

 Three heaps of green waste at different stages.
 The nearest pile has a covering of grass

 clippings over some drier dead stems from the perennial borders.
 The middle pile has been

 turned once.
 The furthest one is fully decomposed and ready for use.

-Back to Down Garden Services, or use the drop-down menus at the top of the window to find other garden-related articles (not visible in some browsers).
+Back to Down Garden Services, or use the menus at the top of the page to find other garden-related articles (not visible in some browsers).